 Bantay Abot Cave

 Not really a cave but has a cave-like hole with a stunning sea view and cool breeze.
 They said it used to be a small cave that created an ‘underground sea’ but a strong earthquake destroyed parts of it.
 I think I have my best photos here.
-Thanks Dorothy for taking the nice shots. ~P25++ entrance fee.
+(Thanks Dorothy!)
+Php25++ entrance fee.

 They have a long strip of white sand beach where many hostels are located nearby.

 These are not really spectacular sites and not really worth the extra fee for the tour.
 But if you have extra time, why not tour around and just enjoy.

-Agua Grande – a flowing water on rocks to the sea. ~P25++ entrance fee.
+Agua Grande – a flowing water on rocks to the sea.
+Php25++ entrance fee.

-Dos Hermanos – a couple rock formation. ~P10++ entrance fee.
+Dos Hermanos – a couple rock formation.
+Php10++ entrance fee.

 Timmangtang Rock – just a big boulder known as “Lovers Rock” with grass and small bushes growing on it.

 Paraiso ni Anton – a small grotto.

 The Bangui Wind Farm is definitely worth a visit.
 I love the sea breeze blowing through my hair and the view of the giant wind turbines.
 You can also get a chance to ride a pony for a small fee.

 Parola ng Cape Bojeador / Burgos Lighthouse

-It was a nice visit to this historical 120-year-old lighthouse where we enjoyed taking photos.
+It was a lovely visit to this historical 120-year-old lighthouse where we enjoyed taking photos.
 We met a young couple who had their prenup shots here.
 From the tower, you can get a gorgeous view of South China Sea.

 Kapurpurwan Rock Formation

-After having fun in Kapurpurwan, we waited for almost two hours for the bus in the highway that it was already dark before we were able to get on the bus bound for Manila.
-Buses usually come by 30 minutes to an hour gap only, but they said that after 5pm you’re going to wait much longer.
+After having fun in Kapurpurwan, we waited for almost two hours for the bus in the highway that it was already dark before we got on the Manila-bound bus.
+Buses usually come by 30 minutes to an hour gap, but they said that after 5pm you’re going to wait much longer.
 Thanks to our tricycle driver who stayed to accompany us while waiting.